 Indigenous history

-The suburb of Prahran takes its name from the Aboriginal word for the area, Pur-ra-ran.
-According to George Langhorne, a missionary to local Aborigines in 1837, Pur-ra-ran is a compound of two words meaning 'land partially surrounded by water'.
+The suburb of Prahran takes its name from the local Indigenous word for the area, Pur-ra-ran, a compound of two words meaning 'land partially surrounded by water'.
 Surveyor General Robert Hoddle adopted the name Prahran for official use.
+The name Toorak is a variant of Turrak, an Eastern Kulin word for ‘reedy grass’ or ‘weed in lagoon’.

 Indigenous history research